 Mastercard Incorporated, a technology company, provides transaction processing and other payment-related products and services in the United States and internationally.
 It facilitates the processing of payment transactions, including authorization, clearing, and settlement, as well as delivers related products and services.
-The company offers integrated products and services for account holders, merchants, financial institutions, businesses, governments, and other organizations, such as programs that enable issuers to provide consumers with credits to defer payments; payment products and solutions that allow its customers to access funds in deposit and other accounts; prepaid payment programs and management services; and commercial payment products and solutions.
-It also provides value-added products and services comprising cyber and intelligence products, information and analytics services, consulting services, loyalty and reward programs, processing services, and issuer and acquirer processing services.
+The company offers integrated products and services for account holders, merchants, financial institutions, businesses, governments, and other organizations, such as programs that enable issuers to provide consumers with credits to defer payments; payment products and solutions that allow its customers to access funds in deposit and other accounts; prepaid payment programs and management services; and commercial credit and debit payment products and solutions.
+It also provides value-added products and services comprising cyber and intelligence products, information and analytics services, consulting services, loyalty and reward programs, processing and open banking services, and issuer and acquirer processing services.
 The company offers payment solutions and services under the MasterCard, Maestro, and Cirrus brands.
-Mastercard has partnership with NMI and Global Payments Inc. to launch its first live cloud tap on phone pilot with computer engineering group.
+Mastercard Incorporated was founded in 1966 and is headquartered in Purchase, New York.

 Frequently asked questions